TheWinRaRs/Writeups/Google/Hardware/Basics.md

     $display("kit : %b", kittens);
     $display("Goal: %b", 56'd3008192072309708);
 ```
 Using this, I could see how my data was transformed.
 I sent test pieces of data, starting at `0b0000001`, and doing a binary shift left each iteration; this was to give me recognisable patterns to work from.

-At this point, I left to work on another challenge, and my teammate was able to do the harder work of using this output to get each of the expected characters: `7LoX%*_x`
+We were able to get the states of the memory, magic and kittens arrays after entering each character.

+From here, we can just manually work out where all the bits are after getting a test case:

+`dddfffffffgggggggccccccceeeeeeehhhhhhhddddaaaaaaabbbbbbb`

+Then, we can use this on our compare string to get the binary we want:

+`00110111 01001100 01101111 01011000 00100101 00101010 01011111 1111000 (converted to 8-bit)`

+And then simply decode this to get the password `7LoX%*_x`, which we enter on the remote to get the flag!

-#### CTF{W4sTh4tASan1tyCh3ck?}
+#### Flag: `CTF{W4sTh4tASan1tyCh3ck?}`